labsonar/acoustic_synthesis/README.md

 - **src/**: Contains the core Python code that forms the pip package.
 - **unit_test/**: Contains simple scripts for unit testing, enabling focused validation of individual features within the package.
+- **example/**: Contains simple example of use or a simple test that do not reach unity_test maturity.
 - **apps/**: Contains more complex scripts that leverage one or more features from the package.
 These scripts can be designed as command-line applications for practical use.
 - **notebooks/**: If desired, this directory can be added to include Jupyter Notebooks to showcase demonstrations, tutorials, and interactive code examples.